MCSManager/MCSManager/README.md

 **MCSManager Panel** (MCSM) is a modern, secure, and distributed control panel designed for managing Minecraft and Steam game servers.

-MCSManager has already gained a certain level of popularity within the community, specifically Minecraft.
+MCSM has already gained a certain level of popularity within the community, specifically Minecraft.
 MCSM excels in offering a centralized management solution for multiple server instances and provides a secure and reliable multi-user permission system.
-In addition, MCSManager is committed to supporting server administrators not only for Minecraft but also for Terraria and various Steam games.
+In addition, We are committed to supporting server administrators not only for Minecraft but also for Terraria and various Steam games.
 Our goal is to foster a thriving and supportive community for game server management.

 ![failed_to_load_screenshot.png](/.github/panel-image.png)